chiahsien/ZenReader/README.md

 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" by toggling the switch in the top-right corner
+3. Enable `Developer mode` by toggling the switch in the top-right corner
-4. Click "Load unpacked" and select the ZenReader directory
+4. Click `Load unpacked` and select the ZenReader directory
 5. The extension should now be installed and visible in your toolbar

 ## Development